xxing9703/peakCNN_batch/README.md

-# peaksCNN
+# peaksCNN_batch
 This Matlab code follows the idea from the paper (in citaion) with some modifications, for training and using deep learning CNN (convolutional neural network) model to classify LC-MS features as true (high quality) and false (low quality).
+This is the updated version of peaksCNN, and supports multiple .mzXML inputs.

 ## Use pretrained model for peak classification (use function "peaksEVA.m")
 Example usage: download and unzip the code, type the following one-line code in matlab